-Inappropriate dress is defined as immodest clothing which disrupts the academic learning environment.
-Student choice of clothing can disrupt the learning environment when it is representative or suggestive of violence, illegal acts, drug/alcohol/tobacco use, offensive/obscene gestures/pictures, gang affiliation, sexually explicit wording or pictures, or devil/cult worship.
+Inappropriate dress is defined as immodest clothing which disrupts the learning environment.
+Student choice of clothing can disrupt the learning environment when it is representative or suggestive of violence, illegal acts, drug/alcohol/tobacco use, offensive/obscene gestures/pictures, gang affiliation or devil/cult worship.
 Clothing or accessories containing any of these items are strictly prohibited and will not be allowed.
-Students violating the dress code policy shall be subject to appropriate disciplinary action as per School Board Policy 7:160 and 7:190.
+At social events, the dress code is strictly enforced.
+Students violating the dress code policy shall be subject to appropriate disciplinary action as per School Board Policy 7:160.